 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Funded opportunities are advertised on the school website as they become available.
 Some funding opportunities are restricted to UK or EU citizens.
 Funding for overseas postgraduate students is limited.

 Further information on funding for prospective UK, EU and international postgraduate students.

-An upper second-class honours degree (or equivalent) or a relevant Master's degree, or evidence of prior learning/achievement.
+An upper second-class honours degree (or international equivalent) or a master's degree in a subject relevant for the proposed research.

 See international equivalent qualifications on the International Office website.